 As soon as you become a believer.
 It doesn’t have to occur the moment you believe.
 However, the Bible teaches that there is no reason to delay our baptism.
 After becoming a believer, you should participate in the next available opportunity the church provides.
-If you wait until you feel that you are “good enough,” you will ever feel ready for baptism.
+If you wait until you feel that you are “good enough,” you will never feel ready for baptism.
 (Acts 2:41, 8:35-38)

 Why is immersion so important?

 - It is the method used in Jesus’ baptism.
 Every baptism mentioned in the Bible is by immersion.
 (Acts 8:38-39)